 When you’re planning for retirement, you should consider how you can use an HSA to meet your financial needs once you exit the workforce.
 Underestimating medical costs is a common retirement planning mistake.
 Your healthcare needs are likely to increase with age, and the cost of healthcare grows with every passing year.
 For example, if you end up needing long-term care, the costs are likely to quickly add up.
 You need to think about how you can save enough money to meet your healthcare needs in the later years of your life.

-HSAs are a valuable investment tool that provide helpful tax benefits, and there are ways you can take advantage of them to better fund your retirement and later medical care.
+HSAs are a valuable investment tool that provides helpful tax benefits, and there are ways you can take advantage of them to better fund your retirement and later medical care.

 Are you Eligible for an HSA?